 Since we had cement walls, we used a cement patch.
 Start smoothing out your wall until its extremely level.
 Logan made sure the bubble in the level was perfectly in the center before moving on to actually putting the subway tile backsplash on.

-Prep the area
+Step 3: Prep the area with Rosin paper.

 Note: the above picture was taken earlier in the process when we were still removing the tile so you’ll notice there is no patch on the walls – that’s why.
 Now back to this how to install subway tile backsplash.

-Apply tile adhesive to wall
+Step 4: Apply tile adhesive to the wall.

 After the patch material has dried completely (we waited 24 hours) and you prepped the area, start by using the straight edge of your trowel to put a skim coat of the ceramic tile adhesive on the entire surface of the wall where you will be installing the backsplash.
-This helps to further level your project and the adhesion of your tile to the surface.
+This helps to further level your project and the adhesion of your subway tile to the surface.